9/11 Anniversary: Book and Movie Recommendations

 Having been endowed by our Creator with the power of rational thought, we have the ability to learn from the lessons of history, or we can choose to allow ourselves to be victimized by its unlearned lessons.
 Abdicating our responsibility to hold our rulers in check is not an option free people are allowed.

-Tags: American History, Civil Liberties, Civil Society, Constitution, Culture, Family, Iraq, Liberty, Middle East, Nationalism, Natural Law, Peace, Personal Liberty, Police, Politics, Presidential Power, Propaganda, Surveillance, Terrorism, The State, War
+Tags: American History, Civil Liberties, Civil Society, Constitution, Crisis and Leviathan, Culture, Family, Iraq, Liberty, Middle East, Nationalism, Natural Law, Peace, Personal Liberty, Police, Politics, Presidential Power, Propaganda, Surveillance, Terrorism, The State, War